HL7/fhir-mCODE-ig/input/pagecontent/index.md

 <object data="mCodeDiagram.svg" type="image/svg+xml"></object>
 <br/>

+### Extensibility

+mCODE is an extensible standard, open to increased scope (horizontal extensibility) and to more specific subcases (vertical extensibility):

+* mCODE is horizontally extensible in the sense that information not specifically covered by an mCODE profile is not excluded.
+For example, there is no specific profile for care teams in mCODE, but sharing care team information is essential in some workflows.
+In such cases, the user should express this information using an appropriate FHIR resources and/or profiles.
+Users will need to exercise judgment regarding the best choice of profiles.

+* mCODE is vertically extensible in the sense that more specific profiles can be derived from mCODE.
+For example, a user could create a profile for a specific type of procedure, such as a reconstructive procedure, using the mCODE procedure profile as a parent.
+It is expected that mCODE will serve as the basis for future implementation guides dealing with new use cases, particular types of cancer, or specific demographic groups.

+To be perfectly clear, if mCODE does not have a profile for some type of data, it CAN be included with mCODE data using an appropriate resource or profile.

+### Data Dictionary

 Readers should also take note of the [Data Dictionary](dictionary.html), a flattened list of data elements in mCODE in Microsoft Excel format.
-There is also a [Data Dictionary Differential](dictionary.html#data-dictionary-differential) that compares STU 2 with STU 1 on an element-by-element basis.
+There is also a [Data Dictionary Differential](dictionary.html#data-dictionary-differential) that compares STU 3 with STU 2 on an element-by-element basis.

 The Data Dictionary comes with several caveats: